 Features of Taverna Workbench

-- It is entirely designed with the graphical workflow to finding, developing, and executing workflows.
+- It is entirely designed with a graphical workflow for finding, developing, and executing workflows.

 - It has been designed with an entirely graphical workflow; moreover, discrete tabs are used for design.